LASIK St Louis: Treatments for Dry Eyes

 Other things you can do:

 If you are suffering from serious irritation from dry eyes, you can also visit Brinton Vision for punctal plugs.
 These tiny plugs are placed in the tear duct and help your eye to retain tears longer.
-The process is quick and is usually painless.
+The process is quick and most patients report or experience no pain.
 Some punctal plugs dissolve after about seven days; others are permanent.
 Either way, they can offer a significant amount of relief for dry eye sufferers.

 Other options include Avenova spray (available by prescription), or Restasis or Xiidra drops.